 Post Moulding Operations

-Sometimes known as Secondary Ops., once a moulding is produced it can be subjected to several additional processes.
+Post moulding operations sometimes known as Secondary Ops, once a moulding is produced it can be subjected to several additional processes.

 Welding or Heat Staking

 These processes are used to join individual plastic items together.
 Ultrasonic welding uses high frequency vibrations to weld plastic components together.
 Long ‘seams’ are possible, for example, to join two halves of a sphere.
 Staking can take several forms, but in effect, plastic is locally melted and then hardened to form a joint.
 A simple example would be a simple riveting type procedure.